zubinchopra/portaldocs/portal-sdk/generated/portalfx-performance.md

 ```

 This will cause the extension named "Your_Extension" to load with "manifest" level caching (instead of its default setting on the server.
-You also need to add "feature.canmodifyextensions=true" so that we know that the portal is running in test mode.
+You also need to add "feature.canmodifyextensions=true" so that we know that the Portal is running in test mode.

 To verify that the browser serves your extension entirely from cache on subsequent requests:

 - Open F12 developer tools, switch to the network tab, filter the requests to only show "documents" (not JS, XHR or others).
 - Then navigate to your extension by opening one of its blades, you should see it load once from the server.
 - You will see the home page of your extension show up in the list of responses (along with the load time and size).
-- Then F5 to refresh the portal and navigate back to your extension.
+- Then F5 to refresh the Portal and navigate back to your extension.
 This time when your extension is served up, you should see the response served with no network activity.
 The response will show "(from cache)".
 If you see this manifest caching is working as expected.

 <a name="performance-best-practices-extension-homepage-caching-co-ordinating-these-changes-with-the-portal"></a>
-### Co-ordinating these changes with the portal
+### Co-ordinating these changes with the Portal

-Again, if you do make some of these changes, you still need to coordinate with the portal team to make sure that we make corresponding changes on our side too.
+Again, if you do make some of these changes, you still need to coordinate with the Portal team to make sure that we make corresponding changes on our side too.
 Basically that will tell us to stop sending your extension the sessionId part of the query string in the URL (otherwise caching does not help at all).
 Sorry about this part, we had to do it in order to stay entirely backward compatible/safe.